The truth about stem cell research

 3. Genetic defects are kept to a minimum

 In the genetic make-up of a cell, mutations accumulate over time that can cause cancer in the long term.
-This is also the case with stem cells, and therefore the younger, the better – and there are no younger cells than embryonic stem cells.
+This is also the case with cord blood stem cells, and therefore the younger, the better – and there are no younger cells than embryonic stem cells.
 However, there is also a problem here: if embryonic stem cells proliferate in the laboratory for a long time, they also change.
 Therefore, scientists regularly need replenishment of fresh stem cell lines.

 1. Embryonic stem cells are rejected by the body